civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ![Notebook is Created](images/nb-created.png)

-While the notebook is being created Kub:
+While the notebook is being created:

 - Kubeflow first creates a StatefulSet in which the pods for our Notebook Server will be created
 - A pod is created for our Notebook Server which is where our code runs